MarketMakerLite/polygon/README.md

 A repository of code that interacts with the polygon.io API

+## Websockets
+The stream files send data to a redis, which is then consumed through the listener script - saving the data in chunks to a postgres database.

-### minute_stream.py
+### crypto_stream.py
-This code streams aggregated minutely bars for all stocks available on Polygon.
+This script streams aggregated minutely bars for all crypto pairs available on Polygon.
+This data is fed to a Redis list to be consumed by the listener script.

-- WIP: Build internet outage handling
+### options_stream.py
+This script streams options trades for all options available on Polygon.
+This data is fed to a Redis list to be consumed by the listener script.

+### stock_stream.py
+This script streams aggregated seconds for all stocks available on Polygon.
+This data is fed to a Redis list to be consumed by the listener script.

+### stream_listener.py
+This script listens and consumes the Redis lists created by the streaming scripts.